venkat-ranganathan/projects/index.md

 <p>&nbsp;</p>

-My intern project demonstrates that a TI AM62x (microprocessor) running RT-Linux (real-time Linux, Yocto/Arago) on its ARM A53 cores can function as an EtherCAT MainDevice to control test LEDs on multiple TI AM243x SubDevices (microcontrollers running RTOS; real-time operating system).
+My intern project demonstrates that a TI AM62x (microprocessor) running RT-Linux (real-time Linux, Yocto/Arago) on its ARM A53 cores can function as an EtherCAT MainDevice to control test LEDs on multiple TI AM243x SubDevices (microcontrollers running RTOS; real-time operating system) simultaneously.
 In factory automation, the test LEDs can be replaced with motors, servos, robotic arms, etc.

 I generated public-facing TI documentation for the end-user to get an EtherCAT TI Main/SubDevice system setup and running and be able to manipulate test LEDs on multiple SubDevices connected via standard Ethernet